qubic/core/doc/contracts.md

 Steps for deploying a contract:

 1. Finish development, review, and tests as written above.
+This includes waiting for approval of your PR by the core dev team.
+If you need to make any significant changes to the code after the computors accepted your proposal, you will need to make a second proposal.
 2. A proposal for including your contract into the Qubic Core needs to be prepared.
    We recommend to add your proposal description to https://github.com/qubic/proposal/tree/main/SmartContracts via a pull request (this directory also contains files from other contracts added before, which can be used as a template).
    The proposal description should include a detailed description of your contract (see point 1 of the [Development section](#development)) and the final source code of the contract.